2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Introduction

 \section{Introduction}

-The epoch of cosmic reionization (EOR) commences with the birth of first astrophysical, nonlinear objects such as the first stars and miniquasars.
-These sources of radiation create individual \ion{H}{2} bubbles by emitting hydrogen-ionizing photons.
-This is then followed by the end of cosmic reionization when all percolating individual \ion{H}{2} bubbles fully merge with one another and almost all hydrogen atoms in the universe become ionized.
+The epoch of cosmic reionization (EOR) commences with the birth of the first astrophysical, nonlinear objects such as the first stars and miniquasars.
+These sources of radiation create individual H\,{sc ii} bubbles by emitting hydrogen-ionizing photons.
+This is then followed by the end of cosmic reionization, when all percolating individual H\,{sc ii} bubbles fully merge with one another and almost all hydrogen atoms in the Universe become ionized.

-Direct observations of EOR have not yet been made, even though several indirect observations imply that (1) the end of reionization occurred at a redshift $z \simeq 6.5$ \citep[e.g.][]{Fan:2005es}, (2) the intergalactic medium remained at high temperature during and after EOR \citep{Hui:2003hn}, and (3) this epoch started no later than $z \simeq 11$ \citep{Komatsu:2008hk}.
-Theories suggest that the growth of \ion{H}{2} bubbles proceeded inhomogeneously (in patchy way) due to the clustered distribution of radiation sources, and the global ionized fraction $\langle x \rangle$ increased monotonically in time (e.g. \citealt{Iliev:2006sw}, \citealt{McQuinn:2007}, \citealt{Shin:2008}; a few models predict, however, non-monotonic increase in the global ionized fraction $\langle x \rangle$ due to the possible recombination after regulated star formation, followed by emergence of stars of higher tolerance to photoheating, e.g. \citealt{Cen:2003ey,Wyithe:2003rr}).
+Direct observations of the EOR have not been made yet, even though several indirect observations imply that (1) the end of reionization occurred at a redshift $z \simeq 6.5$ \citep[e.g.][]{Fan:2005es}, (2) the intergalactic medium remained at high temperature during and after the EOR \citep{Hui:2003hn}, and (3) this epoch started no later than $z \simeq 11$ \citep{Komatsu:2008hk}.
+Theories suggest that the growth of H\,{sc ii} bubbles proceeded inhomogeneously (in a patchy way) due to the clustered distribution of radiation sources, and the global ionized fraction $\langle x \rangle$ increased monotonically in time \citep[e.g.][]{Iliev:2006sw,McQuinn:2007,Shin:2008}.
+A few models predict, however, non-monotonic increase in the global ionized fraction $\langle x \rangle$ due to the possible recombination after regulated star formation, followed by emergence of stars of higher tolerance to photoheating \citep[e.g.][]{Cen:2003ey,Wyithe:2003rr}.